aboutcode-org/turbo-spdx/README.rst

 TurboSPDX
 =========

 TurboSPDX is a fast and lightweight Python library for parsing and writing SPDX JSON documents with pinpoint accuracy.
-With a precise implementation of the SPDX schema, library can accurately handle even the most complex SPDX documents.
+With its precise implementation of the SPDX schema, library can accurately handle even the most complex SPDX documents.

 |license| |version| |build|